Located in the Strip District (an eater’s paradise by any measure), DeLuca's is a storefront café that serves tremendously satisfying morning meals.

 Mixed grill is the star of the show: sausage or ham sizzled with a huge heap of peppers, onions, tomatoes, mushrooms, and zucchini, crowned with a couple of eggs (the eggs are optional) and sided by hunky home fried potatoes and a couple of slabs of toast.
 Among the available varieties of toast are an aromatic cinnamon-raisin, rye, wheat, and white.

-DeLuca’s is open for lunch as well as breakfast, with a nice menu of hamburgers, cold-cut hoagies, and such square meals as meat loaf or pork chops with potatoes.
+DeLuca’s is open for lunch as well as breakfast, with a menu of hamburgers, cold-cut hoagies, and such square meals as meat loaf or pork chops with potatoes.
 Milk shakes are served in silver beakers … and topped with a dab of whipped cream.

 Expect to wait for a seat at peak mealtime hours, especially on weekends when Pittsburghers throng to the Strip on a kind of eaters’ holiday.
-For us, the choice place in DeLuca’s is at the counter with a good view of the short-order chefs flipping eggs and hotcakes at lightning speed.
+For us, the choice place in DeLuca’s is at the counter with a view of the short-order chefs flipping eggs and hotcakes at lightning speed.